nejukmaster/ProjectA/ProjectA/Assets/Character/README.md

 ![Alt text](/ExplainImgs/SkinDiffuseRamp.png)

 To use this, we can get smoother shading effect.
+Left image is Skin Shader with Diffuse Wrapping, and right image is Skin shader with Single Step Toon Shading.

 <img src="/ExplainImgs/SkinDiffuseWrapping.png" width="35%" height="30%"> <img src="/ExplainImgs/SkinSingleToonShading.png" width="30%" height="30%">